skd/telegram-bot-help-ua-ch/README.md

 ## Functionality wishlist

-- Inline buttons.
+- [ ] Inline buttons.
 A scripter should be allowed to choose what kind of buttons to have attached.
 They should work same as keyboard buttons
+- [ ] Send a map pointer with addresses.
-- Better back navigation.
+- [ ] Better back navigation.
 We should track the user nav and have a proper "back" support, that works fine not only in Trees but also DAGs.
 Back should also support inline buttons.
-- Stats collection.
+- [ ] Stats collection.
 We should collect basic stats (number of users, etc).
 Stats could be made accessible via a command.
-- Tests on pull request.
+- [x] Tests on pull request.
 We run validate.py manually, often we forget, makes deployment harder.
 It should be converted to a test and ran automatically.